NuclearMonk/CC-Vault/documentation.md

 - Suffixes ([GearModifier](#gearmodifier)|[ValueModifier](#valuemodifier)|[RangedModifier](#rangedmodifier))[]

 ##  Trinket
+Optional fields are populated only if the trinket is identified
+- Identified `boolean` Is the trinket Identified
-- Name `string` The name of the Trinket
+- Name `?string` optional,The name of the Trinket
-- Uses `integer` The number of uses left in the trinket
+- Uses `?integer` optional,The number of uses left in the trinket
-- Slot `string` The slot the trinket uses
+- Slot `?string` optional, The slot the trinket uses

 ##  Inscription
 - Size `integer` The size of the Inscription